-Type of Members Login Method Login Method 1.
-You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/ their depository participants 2.
+Type of Members Login Method

+Login through 1.
+You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/ their depository CDSL for e- voting facility. participants 2.
 Once you've logged in, you will be able to see e-voting option.
 Once you click on e-voting option, you will be redirected to NSDL/ CDSL Depository site after successful authentication, wherein you can see e-voting feature.
 3. Click on options available against company name or e-voting service provider - NSDL and you will be redirected to e-voting website of NSDL for casting your vote during the remote e-voting period or joining virtual meeting & voting during the meeting.